34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Jane Motorcycles

-Jane Motorcycles is surely unlike any clothing store you’ve ever been to before, as its brick-and-mortar locations offer not just apparel, but also custom motorcycles (they sell books and espresso, too).
+Jane Motorcycles is unlike any clothing store you’ve ever been to before, as its brick-and-mortar locations offer not just apparel, but also custom motorcycles (they sell books and espresso, too).

 Online, one technique that Jane uses to increase sales is Afterpay, which allows customers to break up large payments into a series of smaller installments.